godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 ^^^^^^^^^^

-Most IDEs or code editors have beautifier plugins that can be configured to run clang-format automatically, for example each time you save a file.
+Most IDEs or code editors have beautifier plugins that can be configured to run clang-format automatically, for example, each time you save a file.

 Here is a non-exhaustive list of beautifier plugins for some IDEs: